-- Operation, inspection and maintenance
+- Operation, inspection, and maintenance

 - Example of a step-by-step pond design

-The course will provide detailed information on the standards of practice and their limitations along with alternative state of the art methodologies that can lead to more accurate application of scientific principles by engineers.
+The course will provide detailed information on the standards of practice and their limitations, along with alternative state of the art methodologies that can lead to more accurate application of scientific principles by engineers.

-Consulting engineers, water resource planners, engineers employed by local, provincial, or federal government agencies.
+Consulting engineers, water resource planners, and engineers employed by local, provincial, or federal government agencies.
 The information presented will be valuable to those in a position to review and approve drainage plans and design submissions.